CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Rotavirus Vaccine (RV)

-What it prevents: Rotavirus, the most common cause of diarrhea and vomiting in infants and young children, which can cause severe dehydration in babies.
+It prevents: Rotavirus, the most common cause of diarrhea and vomiting in infants and young children, which can cause severe dehydration in babies.
 It’s not a shot—this vaccine is taken orally.

-Diphtheria, Tetanus and Acellular Pertussis Vaccine (DTaP)
+Diphtheria and Tetanus Toxoids and Acellular Pertussis Vaccine (DTaP)

 Haemophilus Influenzae Type B Conjugate Vaccine (Hib)

-Possible side effects: Fever, redness and/or tenderness at the site of the shot.
+Possible side effects: Fever, redness and/or tenderness at the site of the shot

 Pneumococcal Conjugate Vaccine (PCV13)